SourcePointUSA/android-cmp-app/README.md

 # Setup
 To use `cmplibrary` in your app, include `com.sourcepoint.cmplibrary:cmplibrary:x.y.z` as a dependency to your project's build.gradle.

-:heavy_exclamation_mark: **IMPORTANT** if you're not yet using the new message builder, make sure to use pod version < 3.
+:heavy_exclamation_mark: **IMPORTANT** if you still haven't moved to TCFv2, use `v4.x`.
 ```
 ...
 dependencies {
-    implementation 'com.sourcepoint.cmplibrary:cmplibrary:2.4.5'
+    implementation 'com.sourcepoint.cmplibrary:cmplibrary:4.1.5'
 }
 ```

 The README for the older version can be found [here](https://github.com/SourcePointUSA/android-cmp-app/blob/aa51fcc0f6bc475e734c6846b3b60abb487732f9/README.md).

-For consent messages built using the message builder V2, it's safe to use SDK > 3
+The following documentation and code is suitable for properties supporting TCFv2
 ```
 ...
 dependencies {
-    implementation 'com.sourcepoint.cmplibrary:cmplibrary:5.0.2'
+    implementation 'com.sourcepoint.cmplibrary:cmplibrary:5.0.3'
 }

 ```